 The Beatitudes begin the first sermon by Christ in the Bible.
 It provides much of the context for the teachings that follow.
-However, the translation that we read in English is far removed from what Christ said in the original Greek (see below).
-Though my original analysis of each of the Beatitudes (links below) were written before I discovered the four hidden keys, it fits perfectly with my later realization that all of Christ’s work involves a revelation of specific cycles of evolution from spirit to spirit.
+However, the translation that we read in English are somewhat different from what Christ said in the original Greek.

 Each verse describes a category of person who has a particular kind of need or capability as "fortunate."
 This description is followed by an explanation of why they are fortunate.